Taking the metro or RER

 Metro or RER, what's the difference?

-The RER or Réseau Express Régional is a network of cross-Paris suburban trains running underground like the metro, but faster and with fewer stops, just slightly less frequent, say every 4-8 minutes rather than every 2-4 minutes.
-Some RER routes use double-deck trains, including Gare du Nord to Gare de Lyon.
-Metro & RER are both shown on the Paris metro map, the same 't+' central Paris metro ticket is good for metro, RER or bus.
+The RER or Rιseau Express Rιgional is a network of cross-Paris suburban trains running in tunnels like the metro, but faster and with fewer stops, just a bit less frequent, every 4-8 minutes rather than every 2-4 minutes.
+Some RER trains are double-deck including Gare du Nord to Gare de Lyon.
+Metro & RER lines are both shown on the Paris metro map, the same 't+' central Paris metro ticket is good for metro, RER or bus.
 Some journeys are best done by metro, others by RER.
-Because metro & RER use the same tickets and both run underground, the word metro is often used to mean both classic metro and RER express metro.
+In practice, the word metro is often used to mean both metro and RER.

 How much time to allow?

-Crossing Paris by metro or RER physically takes around 30 minutes from the concourse at the Gare du Nord to the concourse at the Gare de Lyon, Gare Montparnasse or Gare d'Austerlitz, in total.
-My own best time from the Gare du Nord to the Gare de Lyon by RER is 27 minutes.
+Crossing Paris by metro or RER physically takes 25-35 minutes from the concourse at the Gare du Nord to the concourse at the Gare de Lyon, Gare Montparnasse or Gare d'Austerlitz.

-However, in reality you need to allow wiggle room for delays and (if necessary) buying a metro ticket.
-Journey planners allow as little as 42 minutes between a train arriving at the Gare du Nord and a train departing from the Gare de Lyon, I consider this far too little with no room for any delay.
-If necessary, split the booking to make sure you allow my recommended minimum time between trains either side of Paris.
+But you need to allow wiggle room for delays and buying a metro ticket.
+Journey planners allow as little as 42 minutes between arriving at the Gare du Nord and leaving from the Gare de Lyon which I consider far too little.
+If necessary, split the booking to make sure you have plenty of time between trains either side of Paris.

 How much is a metro ticket?